 "Apart from huge amounts of money being swallowed by the actual education, financing a suitable string instrument often causes big problems.
 In addition there are respective insurance fees, trips to the world's famous artists - meetings which are indispensable for the development of a young musician.
 The support of young talents signifies a challenge for all those who, like me, have a particularly heart-felt interest in the future of musical life," says Anne-Sophie Mutter.

 The scholarship students of the Anne-Sophie Mutter Foundation are supported according to their individual needs - on which the benefactress spends a lot of time.
 This may, for example, include tuition with Anne-Sophie Mutter or support in the selection and arrangement of a suitable teacher as well as the provision of instruments, establishing contacts with famous soloists and their master classes or the arrangement of auditions with conductors.
 "Instead of setting fixed and inflexible rules, I am more concerned with giving every student what he or she needs", explains Anne-Sophie Mutter, who selects the scholarship students personally.
-In this regard she is advised and supported by an artistic advisory board comprised of the American Concert Manager Douglas Sheldon (Vice President of CAMI) as well as the cellist Lynn Harrell.
+In this regard she is advised and supported by an artistic advisory board comprised of the cellist Lynn Harrell.

-At the moment, the Anne-Sophie Mutter Foundation supports five scholarship students from the USA, Europe and Asia.
+At the moment, the Anne-Sophie Mutter Foundation supports six scholarship students from the USA, Europe and Asia.
 Since 1997, 30 young musicians have been supported and six instruments financed from the Foundation’s capital.